ChrstphrHll/npc_gen/students/Mavrek Aolis.md

 year: 5
 guild: Elkenval
 partyID: 47
+tags:
+- Dragonborn
+- Sorcerer
+- Assault
+- 5th
+- Elkenval
 ---
 # Mavrek Aolis
 ---
 ### Description
 - 5th year Dragonborn Sorcerer in Elkenval
-- short spines, Blue eyes, and gold skin
+- short spines, Red eyes, and gold skin
 - Is Realistic and Predatory, and has Connection as their ideal

 ### Organizations